Why we need to take care not to be bitten by mosquitoes

 Ross River virus

-Recent rainfall has been favourable to mosquito breeding in coastal areas and around the Murray River and its major river systems.
 Ross River virus has been repeatedly detected in mosquitoes in these inland areas.
-There is increased risk that people living in or travelling to these areas may be infected by mosquitoes carrying Ross River virus.
+Particularly in the summer months, there is increased risk that people living in or travelling to these areas may be infected by mosquitoes carrying Ross River virus.

 Ross River virus is endemic throughout Victoria.
 All mosquitoes may carry a risk for Ross River virus infection, although the risk is greatest in rural and regional Victoria, including many coastal and riverine holiday areas.
 Infections occasionally also occur in outer metropolitan areas.
 Ross River virus can cause joint swelling and pain, fatigue and muscle aches which can persist for many months.
 A rash and fever may also develop.
 It takes three to nine days for symptoms of Ross River virus disease to occur after exposure, and occasionally up to 21 days.